Cosenza Calcio 1914

 Cosenza Calcio 1914 was a professional Italian football club based in Cosenza, Calabria.

-It starts in 1912 when was founded Società Sportiva Fortitudo (the year 1914 is a reference to the first historic match played by the club on 23 February 1914).
+It was founded as Cosenza Foot-Ball Club in 1926.
 The club was expelled from the professional leagues in 2003, only readmitted a year later in Serie D. In 2005 the club folded, ended its 91 years of history.

 From 2003 to 2007 A.S.
-Cosenza Calcio claimed as the successor, which was relocated from nearby town.
-Again 2007, Fortitudo Cosenza was relocated from Rende as the new successor, and renamed to Cosenza Calcio 1914 Srl in 2008.
-However, the spiritual successor folded again in 2011, which yet another new club Nuova Cosenza Calcio was refound using Article 52 of N.O.I.F. in 2011–12 Serie D.
+Cosenza Calcio claimed to be the successor, after it was relocated from a nearby town.
+Again in 2007, Fortitudo Cosenza was relocated from Rende as the new successor, and renamed Cosenza Calcio 1914 Srl in 2008.
+However, the spiritual successor folded again in 2011, while yet another new club Nuova Cosenza Calcio was founded using Article 52 of N.O.I.F. in the 2011–12 Serie D.